What is Baptism?

-They are performed on Sundays during one of the morning services or in a separate service at 1pm or 2pm.
+Baptisms take place on Sundays during either the 9.30am service (4th Sundays) or 11.15am Service (3rd Sundays).
 We warmly encourage you to come to church for a few weeks to get to know us and see what being part of the church means.

 What do I do now?

 A Baptism for your child